Breast ironing: Health consequences

-Breast ironing is extremely painful and can cause tissue damage.
+Breast ironing is widely reported to be extremely painful and can cause tissue damage.
 As of 2006, there have been no medical studies on its effects.
 However, medical experts warn that it might contribute toward breast cancer, cysts and depression, and perhaps interfere with breastfeeding later.
 In addition to this, breast ironing puts girls at risk of abscesses, cysts, infections, and permanent tissue damage, resulting in breast pimples, imbalance in breast size, and milk infection from scarring.
 In extreme cases of damage, there are currently ten cases of diagnosed breast cancer reported from women who identified as victims of breast ironing.
 Other possible side effects reported by GIZ include malformed breasts and the eradication of one or both breasts.
 The practice ranges dramatically in its severity, from using heated leaves to press and massage the breasts, to using a scalding grinding stone to crush the budding gland.
 Due to this variation, health consequences vary from benign to acute.
 The Child Rights Information Network (CRIN) reports the delay of breast milk development after giving birth, endangering the life of newborns.

 Breast ironing can cause women to fear sexual activity.
-Men have said that breast loss detracts from women's sexual experiences, although this has not been corroborated by women.

 Many women also suffer mental trauma after undergoing breast ironing.
 Victims feel as if it is punishment and often internalise blame, and fear breastfeeding in the future.